subuta/matryoshka.js/README.md

 If `opts.root` not works, you may also try use [wml](https://github.com/wix/wml) instead of `npm link` ;)

+### Recipe

+- For generating files into multiple directories you can set `dest` to `./` and nest your generator code to specific directories.

 ### How to develop

 ```bash